ssomers/Bron-Kerbosch/README.md

 In particular:
   - In the (many) deepest iterations, when we see the intersection of candidates is empty, don't calculate all the nearby excluded vertices, just check if that set is empty or not.
+  - We implement intersection with performance in mind, unlike what the standard library of most programming languages offer.
   - In Rust, compile a `Clique` from the call stack, instead of passing it around on the heap.
     Basically showing off Rust's ability to guarantee, at compile time, this can be done safely.